MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 ### Create device configuration profiles

 1. Sign in to [**Microsoft Endpoint Manager admin center**](https://endpoint.microsoft.com/), select **Devices** > **Configuration profiles** > **+ Create profile**.
 2. Under **Platform**, select **Windows 10 and later** >
-3. Under **Profile type, select **Templates.** and choose from the following templates supported on Surface Hub:
+3. Under **Profile type**, select **Templates** and choose from the following templates supported on Surface Hub:

-- Device restrictions: (Windows 10 Team), as described in the previous section.
+- Device restrictions (Windows 10 Team), as described in the [previous section](#configure-device-restriction-profiles).
 - Microsoft Defender for Endpoint (Windows 10 Desktop)
 - PKCS certificate
 - PKCS imported certificate
 - SCEP certificate
-- Trusted Certificate
+- Trusted certificate

 ### Configure custom configuration profiles

 You can extend the scope of management by using an OMA Uniform Resource Identifier (OMA URI) integrated with the Surface Hub Configuration service provider (CSP) along with multple other CSPs across a wide range of enterprise management areas.

 Microsoft provides new CSPs with each new version of the Windows 10 operating system.
-The [Windows 10 Team 2020 Update](https://docs.microsoft.com/surface-hub/surface-hub-2020-update) includes more than 20 new and updated device management policies for Surface Hub and Surface Hub 2S.
+The [Windows 10 Team 2020 Update](https://docs.microsoft.com/surface-hub/surface-hub-2020-update) includes more than 20 new and updated device management policies for Surface Hub.
 These new MDM policy settings enable IT admins to remotely manage key features including app updates from the Microsoft Store, wireless projection settings such as Miracast over infrastructure, network settings such as Quality-Of-Service and 802.1x wired authentication, as well as new privacy/GDPR related settings.

 For more information, see the following resources: